Built: Yusuf Adil Shah

 The fort and citadel which was built by Yusuf Adil Shahi is in the form of two concentric circles.
 The citadel which is at the centre of the two concentric circle has circumferential length of 400m.
 The length of the fort’s outer wall is 10km and is strongly fortified with 96 bastions which are of different designs.
 The fort has five gateways namely Makka gate-West, Shahpur gate- North West, Bahmani gate-north, Allapur gate-east and Fateh gate- South east corner.

 Jamia Masjid: It is also called as Jumma Masjid.
 The Mosque is located in the south eastern part of the city.
-The construction of the mosque was started in the year 1565 but was completed.
+The construction of the mosque was started in the year 1565 but was not completed. the entrance depicts nine large arches with five inner arches which encloses 45 compartments.
+The construction of the masjid is not complete as two minarets are either not built or missing.
+The dome of the mosque is in semi circular shape.
 Mohammed Adil Shahi built mehrabs in the mosque with Persian inscription in the year 1636.
 Later Aurangzeb extended with eastern gate, verandahs to the east, south and north.
 Another interesting feature of the mosque is it has 2250 tiles that are laid in the form of a prayer mat in the prayer hall.

 Ibrahim tomb: It contains the tomb of Ibrahim Adil Shah II and his wife Taj Sultana.
 It was built in the year 1627 with the help of the Persian architect Malik Sandal.
 Even his tomb lies in the courtyard.
 It is a fine structure of two buildings having beautiful delicate carvings on it.
 The tomb has both a mosque and a garden within it.
 It is understood that the structure has been built on a single rock slab which has a basement.
 The basement was used to store ammunitions and food.
 The gateway for the mosque is made up of teak wood and beautifully decorated with metal strips.
 Henry Coursen who is an architect called it as Taj Mahal of the South.